BNB-DDRC/photo-gallery/README.md

 From within the root directory:

-1. Install webpack.
-2. Install project dependencies.
+1. Install project dependencies.
-3. Seed the database.
+2. Seed the database.
-4. Bundle webpack.
+3. Bundle webpack.
-5. Start the server at localhost:3001.
+4. Start the server at localhost:3001.

 ```sh
 npm install